 The accuracy of citations, including names, titles, dates, page numbers, and quotations, is the responsibility of the author.
 All information should be carefully verified before a contribution is submitted.

-Persons wishing to review music, books on music, or periodicals, or to write discographic essays, are invited to send a curriculum vitae and a statement delineating their special areas of interest and competence to the appropriate editors.
+Those wishing to review music, books on music, or periodicals, or to write discographic essays, are invited to send a curriculum vitae and a statement delineating special interests and competence to the appropriate editors.
 Unsolicited reviews are not accepted.
 Manuscript copy for reviews should conform to the guidelines specified by each review editor.
 Reviews are edited for style and are generally not returned for their authors' approval prior to publication.